Psalm 108: Protestant

 Psalm 108 has been set to music in the Anglican "Hymnal 1982", The United Methodist Hymnal, Psalter Hymnal (Gray) and the Baptist Hymnal (1991 version).

-Music
+Book of Common Prayer

+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the evening of the twenty-second day of the month, as well as at Evensong on Ascension Day.

+Musical setting

-Marc-Antoine Charpentier set around 1680 one " Paratum cor meum Deus", H.183, for 3 voices and continuo.
+Heinrich Schütz composed a four-part setting to a metric German text, "Mit rechtem Ernst und fröhlichm Mut", SVW 206, for the 1628 Becker Psalter.
+Marc-Antoine Charpentier set it around 1680 in Latin, Paratum cor meum Deus, H.183, for three voices and continuo.